kachick/chawan/doc/image.md

 Supported output formats are:

 * The DEC SIXEL format
-* The Kitty terminal grapphics protocol
+* The Kitty terminal graphics protocol

 The former is supported because it's ubiquitiously adopted; the latter because it is technically superior to all existing alternatives.